chiffa/BioFlow/dev_log.rst

 On the table:
 -------------

-TODO: rebuild and upload the project to the PyPI
+ - TODO: rebuild and upload the project to the PyPI

-TODO: document the need to add to the java heap of neo4j when operating the database on the human interactome knowledge.

  - TODO: [FEATURE]: Bayesian re-weighting